-The history of the castle is pretty interesting and it’s something you’ll learn about during your visit thanks to the information boards installed throughout the site.
+The history of the castle is rather interesting and it’s something you’ll learn about during your visit thanks to the information boards installed throughout the site.

-Considering the trust totally relies on donations it’s amazing to see what they’ve accomplished so far.
+Considering the trust entirely relies on donations it’s amazing to see what they’ve accomplished so far.

-The continual erosion from the sea was the final nail in the coffin for the fortress and by the early 1700s it had been completely abandoned, at least until the Sinclair Trust started to slowly but steadfastly repair it for modern-day visitors to enjoy.
+The continual erosion from the sea was the final nail in the coffin for the fortress and by the early 1700s, it had been completely abandoned until The Clan Sinclair Trust started to slowly but steadfastly repair it for modern-day visitors to enjoy.

 So what can you expect to see at this ruined Scottish castle when you visit it today?